-Carolyn Kearns Young is a model of a lifetime committed to community service.
+Carolyn Kearns Young has spent a lifetime committed to community service.
 In her hometown of Dayton, Ohio, she is widely recognized for her volunteer work on behalf of philanthropies and institutions.

-For example, Carolyn has served for twenty-five years as Director of Volunteers for the Dayton Holiday Festival Bazaar, which has benefitted over three hundred nonprofit groups.
+For example, Carolyn has served for 25 years as Director of Volunteers for the Dayton Holiday Festival Bazaar, which has benefitted over 300 nonprofit groups.
 She has volunteered at Kettering Hospital for more than 30 years, and has worked with the Montgomery County Correctional Facility for non-violent women.
-As a board member of the Humane Society of Greater Dayton for twenty-three years, she wrote proposals for grants for that organization.
-After several terms as a board member of the Dayton YWCA, she is now a fund raiser and volunteer at the Battered Woman Shelter there.
+She also served as a board member of the Humane Society of Greater Dayton for 23 years, where she wrote proposals for grants.
+After several terms as a board member of the Dayton YWCA, she is now a fundraiser and volunteer at the Battered Woman Shelter there.

 Carolyn and her late husband, Charles Young ’43, have three grown children.